ericfortis/mockaton/README.md

 Pass an empty string to disable it.

 ### Reset
 Re-initialize the collection.
 So if you added or removed mocks they will be considered.
-The selected mocks, cookies, and delays go back to default, but `Config.proxyFallback` is not affected.
+The selected mocks, cookies, and delays go back to default, but `Config.proxyFallback` and `Config.corsAllowed` are not affected.
 ```js
 await mockaton.reset()
 ```